harrisonppt/learngit/readme.txt

-git is good.
+svn is good.
-git is wonderful.
+svn is wonderful.